 So here, 18 travel writers offer our 20 favorite winter clothes for men, women and kids.
 Pick what your family needs to keep warm in the even the very cold.
 Then start planning that winter getaway!
 (Also try our printable packing list for winter vacations.)

-Essential Winter Gear List for Family Travel
+The Best Winter Gear for Your Whole Family

 Snug Base Layers